Surveillance clips show Chinese billionaire with accuser

 MINNEAPOLIS – An attorney for JD.com founder Richard Liu said Monday that surveillance video showing the Chinese businessman in an elevator and walking arm-in-arm with a woman who has accused him of rape provides a different account of what happened that night.

 Two edited videos of Liu and his accuser were posted Monday to a Chinese social media site.
+The law firm representing the accuser said the videos are consistent with what she told law enforcement and alleged in a lawsuit filed last week against the businessman and his company.

 One video shows the pair leaving a group dinner in Minneapolis on Aug.
 30, with the woman getting up to leave after Liu gets up, then following him out the door.
 The other video shows the woman holding onto Liu's arm as they walk to her apartment, where she says he raped her as she begged him to stop.

 Liu, founder of the Beijing-based e-commerce site JD.com, was arrested Aug.
 31 in Minneapolis on suspicion of felony rape, but prosecutors announced in December that he would face no criminal charges because the case had "profound evidentiary problems" and it was unlikely they could prove his guilt beyond a reasonable doubt.

-The woman, Jingyao Liu, a Chinese college student at the University of Minnesota, sued the businessman and his company last week.
-She alleged she was groped in Richard Liu's limousine and raped in her apartment after a dinner at Origami, a Japanese restaurant in Minneapolis, in which she felt pressured to drink as Liu and other executives toasted her.
+The woman, Jingyao Liu, a Chinese college student at the University of Minnesota, alleges in her lawsuit that she was groped in Richard Liu's limousine and raped in her apartment after a dinner at Origami, a Japanese restaurant in Minneapolis, where she says she felt pressured to drink as Liu and other executives toasted her.
 At one point, Richard Liu said she would dishonor him if she did not join in, the lawsuit says.

 Richard Liu and Jingyao Liu are not related.